Increasing Breastfeeding Efforts through Data and Quality Improvement in the U.S.

 Midwest Healthy Start team’s work is being considered as a pilot that can be applied to other Healthy Start performance measures.
 After fine-tuning the process of adding the breastfeeding question to their case management notes, they intend to repeat this process with the other benchmarks.

 A Culture of Learning“Healthy Start has a culture of continuing education, and always learning,“ said Harvey.
 Although updated data on breastfeeding rates is not yet available, the two sites have shown that involving all staff in taking a critical look at the root causes yields practical strategies for addressing problems.
-As demonstrated Detroit Healthy Start and Midwest Healthy Start, QI methods are a valuable strategy to identify opportunities for improved performance.
+As demonstrated with Detroit Healthy Start and Midwest Healthy Start, QI methods are a valuable strategy to identify opportunities for improved performance.

 Learn more about JSI’s Supporting Healthy Start Performance Project